evanj/tpccbench/README.md

+# tpccbench

-Stand-alone version of an in-memory TPC-C implementation.
-This is based on the prototype used for the VLDB 2007 paper:
+Stand-alone in-memory TPC-C implementation.
+This is based on the prototype used for the following VLDB 2007 paper:

 http://www.vldb.org/conf/2007/papers/industrial/p1150-stonebraker.pdf

-However it was rewritten and is "more correct" because it follows the spec much closer.
+However it was rewritten and follows the spec more closely.

 Evan Jones
-evanj@csail.mit.edu
+ej@evanjones.ca

 The benchmark program is "tpcc".
 This loads the TPC-C database with the